 Cash balances from all funds, except those required to be segregated by law, are combined to form a consolidation of cash.
 Cash balances are invested to the extent available, and interest earnings are recognized in the general fund.
-Certain special revenue and fiduciary funds segregate cash, and investment earnings become a part of those funds.
+Certain special revenue segregate cash and investment earnings become a part of those funds.